Hubs-Foundation/hubs-discord-bot/README.md

 **Note: self-hosting the bot and pointing it at production Hubs servers is currently broken.
 If you want to run the bot as-is, you'll need to also run your own Hubs server.
 We're trying to fix this.**

-A Discord bot that interacts with [Mozilla Hubs](https://hubs.mozilla.com).
+A Discord bot that interacts with Hubs.
 Mostly bridges information (chat, media links, joins/leaves), lets you see who is currently in Hubs from Discord and sets Hubs permissions and abilities based on Discord roles.
 Check out the bot in action on our own [Hubs community Discord][hubs-discord]!

 Discord
 - [What it does](#what-it-does)